Month 9, Day 8 of this Writing in Public challenge.

 – Blog Posts: 550 new words.
 Blog month-to-date word count: 4,050 words

 – E-mail: 26 e-mails.
 Approx. 1,100 new words.
 E-mails month-to date: 178 e-mails.
 Approx. 6,550 words

 – Covers Designed and Finished: 0.
 Covers finished month-to-date: 0 Covers

-For projects finished in the first seven months (in a day or so I’ll have February in there) and links to the posts, click on the Writing in Public tab above.
+For projects finished in the first eight months and links to the posts, click on the Writing in Public tab above.

 For projects finished this month and where you can read them, click continue reading below.